 The USA Blight web site tracks the occurance of late blight in real time.
 Check the site regularly during the growing season.
 When late blight is detected in your region, consider a weekly prevetative spray.

-Cornell plant pathologist Meg McGrath suggests using Actinovate (which contains the beneficial bacteria Streptomyces lydicus) as a preventative spray, and adding a copper-based product, such as our ready-to-spray Copper Fungicide, when late blight is present.
+Cornell plant pathologist Meg McGrath suggests using Actinovate (which contains the beneficial bacteria Streptomyces lydicus) as a preventative spray, and adding a copper-based product when late blight is present.

 The fungus, (Phytophthora infestans), that causes late blight is aptly named: phytophthora in Latin means "plant destroyer."
 Infected plant tissue dies.
 Outbreaks spread quickly under favorable conditions because the pathogen can produce huge numbers of wind-dispersed spores.
 Once a plant is infected, it must be destroyed.

 Serenade Garden Disease Control to control foliar diseases, because it's so safe you can spray and harvest the same day.

 In the last few years, late blight has become a major threat to both home gardeners and commercial growers.
 It's important for gardeners to be aware of this disease so they can act quickly.
 Unfortunately, there's no silver bullet for control.
 The key is to plant wisely, be prepared, be alert and learn to distinguish late blight from other common diseases.

 Choose the right variety: Though no tomato varieties are completely immune to late blight, plant breeders are now developing varieties that are resistant to infection by the late blight fungus.
 So, when it's time to decide which varieties to plant, keep an eye out for these.
 If you can, start your own plants from seed or buy transplants from a trusted local source.
 You might also want to plant some varieties that mature early so if late blight does strike, you may still get a harvest.